rock7/RockBLOCK-9704/README.rst

 - The source for this project can be found on https://github.com/rock7/RockBLOCK-9704.

-- For more information on the RockBLOCK 9704, see https://www.groundcontrol.com/product/rockblock-9704/

 - All Python examples can be found `here <https://github.com/rock7/RockBLOCK-9704/tree/master/examples/python>`_

 Requirements